ordina-jworks/ordina-jworks.github.io/_posts/2019-11-20-agile-reporting.md

 <img alt="Short-term Team Happiness" src="{{ '/img/2019-11-20-agile-reporting/reporting-happiness-short.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 750px;">

-If you use the last 5 sprints, it can help to locate problems in the team.
+If you use the last five sprints, it can help to locate problems in the team.
 The chart below shows that the team wasn't happy about the achieved velocity.
 So it could help to find out why and avoid that problem in future sprints.